From the desk of Harsh Strongman

 For example, if you take this piece (archive link):

-It supposed to be calling me a “large pit of garbage” but the author can’t even seem to get my name right.
+They’re trying to be calling me a “large pit of garbage” but the author can’t even seem to get my name right.
 First it called me LifeMathMonday, then LifeWithMoney.

 It’s clear that the author, who goes by the name of